 Teaching Strategies:

-• These students will benefit from handouts, outlines, and written summaries of the main ideas.
+• These students will benefit from handouts, outlines, and summaries of the main ideas.

 • Color-coding materials can also help them make connections and remember key concepts.